Muhirwakyeyune/Muhirwakyeyune/README.md

 Welcome to my GitHub profile!

 I'm passionate about the intersection of Artificial Intelligence and Biomedical Engineering, particularly in the field of Neuroscience.
-Here, you'll find a collection of my projects, ranging from AI-based healthcare solutions to neural network applications in biomedical research.
+Here, you'll find some collection of my projects, ranging from AI-based healthcare solutions to neural network applications in biomedical research.

 ## About Me